 Internet Explorer users who experience alerts when searching for help from in the Mailchimp application should bookmark mailchimp.com/help for search queries.

 - Image gallery

-You may see security alerts when you add an image to a campaign from the Content Manager.
+You may see security alerts when you add an image to a campaign from the Content Studio.
 Your security alert may pop up in the window behind the gallery display.
 Click to display both secure and nonsecure content to add the image in Mailchimp.

 - Campaign pages